ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-13-A3C_disc_thread_nStep.md

 ---
 layout: posts
 author: Huan
-title: A3C multi-threaded version with N step targets
+title: A3C multi-threaded discrete version with N step targets

 ---
 This post demonstrates how to implement the A3C (Asynchronous Advantage Actor Critic) algorithm with Tensorflow.
-This is a multi-threaded version.
+This is a multi-threaded discrete version.

 N-step returns are used as critic's targets.